ivan-usov-org/bec/docs/source/developer/contributing.md

     pylint your_module_or_package
     ```

-5. Write tests for new features or fixed bugs.
+5. Write tests for new features or fixed bugs, and add them to the test folder.
+We use [pytest](https://github.com/pytest-dev/pytest) within our team to test code.

 6. Follow [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) when writing commit messages.
 This helps us automatically generate a changelog.
 For example: